What an absolute peach.

 The subtle lines created by concealed strips in the doors and centre console seem to float.
 The driver’s instrument LCD panel changes colour to match the doors and console..

-The centre console houses the DCT (duel clutch transmission) selector, and some shallow cup-holders.
+The centre console houses the DCT (dual clutch transmission) selector, and some shallow cup-holders.
 The cup holders are well designed and hold an average size coffee cup.

 An electrochromic parking brake is operated by a button is nearby.